-As a result of the State Government determining that the road be delivered in a piece-meal fashion by developers, the construction of Heysen Boulevard remains incomplete some 12 years since the rezoning of land.
+As a result of the State Government determining that the road be delivered in a piecemeal fashion by developers, the construction of Heysen Boulevard remains incomplete some 12 years since the rezoning of land.
 Only a little over half of the total road length of 9.6 kilometres has been completed.
-Council submits to the Select Committee that there is a need for State Government leadership to now expedite the delivery of the balance of Heysen Boulevard.
+Council submits that there is a need for leadership to now expedite the delivery of the balance of Heysen Boulevard.
 This is not only in relation to PT but also from a community safety perspective.
 The impacts of the current constructed sections (resulting in a series of no through roads) include slower emergency service vehicle response times and increased congestion on the local road network.